Probing Primordial Black Hole Formation from Domain Wall Isocurvature Perturbations: Constraints and Implications: Introduction

 This work is arranged as follows.
-In section~\ref{sec:dwreview}, we briefly review the equation of state and evolution of the domain wall.
-In section~\ref{sec:dwflucation}, we calculate the variance of density contrast from domain wall number density fluctuations.
+In section~\ref{sec:dwreview}, we review the evolution of the domain wall and emphasize the chopping effect on the domain wall size.
+In section~\ref{sec:dwflucation}, we calculate the variance of density contrast and the power spectrum of the density perturbation from domain wall number density fluctuations.
 In section~\ref{sec:PBHcc}, we review the critical collapse mechanism.
 In section~\ref{sec:PBHabundance}, we calculate the PBH relic abundance from domain wall number density fluctuations.
 In section~\ref{sec:EOS}, we define an effective equation of state for the mixture gas containing domain walls and radiation.
 A fit formula for the $\delta_c-\omega_{\rm eff}$ relation from the simulation is also provided.
 We derive the gravitational wave background from the domain wall annihilations in section~\ref{sec:GWfromDW}, and perform the Bayesian statistics analysis of the IPTA-DR2 and NG15 datasets in section~\ref{sec:PTAdata}.
-In section~\ref{sec:PBHconstraint}, We show the constraints on the domain wall interpretations for the PTAs using the PBH abundance from the domain wall number density fluctuations.
+In section~\ref{sec:PBHconstraint}, we show the constraints on the domain wall interpretations for the PTAs using the PBH abundance from the domain wall number density fluctuations.
 Finally, in section~\ref{sec:conclusion}, we summarize our conclusions and discuss the uncertainty in the PBH formations.
-Various particle physics models for the realization of $N$ domain walls for PTAs are also discussed in this section.
 In appendix~\ref{app:toy}, appendix~\ref{app:surfaceenergy}, and appendix~\ref{app:VOS}, we provide respectively the details of calculations for the energy-momentum tensor of the domain wall in a $Z_2$ symmetry model, the surface energy tensor in the observer frame, and the velocity-dependent one-scale (VOS) model.
 In appendix~\ref{app:btf}, we provide details for the complementary error function.
 In appendix~\ref{app:params}, we present further details of our numerical strategy for the PTA dataset.
+In appendix~\ref{app:models}, we provide detailed models that can generate \( N \) domain walls after spontaneous symmetry breaking.